quietsamurai98/MindMeld/README.md

 # MindMeld
 MindMeld is a derivative of BrainF**k that uses two data pointers, rather than just one.
+Download the lastest release [here!](https://github.com/quietsamurai98/MindMeld/releases)

 ## How does it work?
 Each MindMeld command has two characters, the instruction and the pointer.